UNIGIS UK, Manchester Metropolitan University

 I'm originally from Poland and have been in the UK for just over 10 years.

-I live with my fiance David in Moseley (south of Birmingham).
-We have a black cat called Myszka (it’s a mouse in Polish haha) and one terrapin called Conan.
+I live with my husband David in Chorlton (south of Manchester).
+We a terrapin called Conan and we are expecting our first child in August, a little baby girl.
 I recently turned vegan and discovering food is like a new adventure.

 I used to play the guitar and sing in a Punk-rock band.
 I still sing at home and occasionally play the guitar.

 I'm GIS specialist with 12 years experience.
 GIS stands for Geographical Information Systems.

 I’m a GIS professional with 16 years of experience acquired internationally – Poland, public sector and UK, private sector companies.
 I have a passion for GIS that has developed over the years of experience and I am currently undertaking a GIS MSc course (last year) to deepen my knowledge.

 In recent years I have been working on the HS2 project where I have been responsible for providing design and analysis support for large part of the project.
 I was supporting the Ecology discipline for the Environmental Impact Assessment (EIA) for High Speed 2 Phase 2a.
 The range of tasks I was responsible for included: data capture and management, implementing the use of mobile data capture technology, database management, data analysis for reports and survey planning, provision of survey planning data and plans, general GIS consultancy to support about 20 ecologists (internally and externally), 200 surveyors and approximately 7800 surveys.

 I’m the initiator and co-organiser of GISday @ Campus celebrations, which is organised once a year in November.
 I also am organising at least once a month Campus MM (Missing Maps) events and just on 21st of Feb I hosted first GeoMentors Midlands networking event, which is planned to be a regular event.